 - It is a safe country.
 Take the usual precautions.

 When to go to Northern Ireland

 The best time to visit Northern Ireland is from May to September.
-The days are the longest in, and the temperatures are comparatively pleasant.
-Tourism in Northern Ireland is growing in popularity, but you will not see crowds like other UK areas.
+The days are the longest, and the temperatures are comparatively pleasant.
+Tourism in Northern Ireland is growing in popularity, but you will not see crowds like in other U.K. areas.
 The shoulder season is not quite like in other places.

 Many travelers still avoid Northern Ireland as a “conflict zone,” although the violence is in the past.
 Northern Ireland is a safe destination full of beauty, rich history, famous landmarks, adventure, and vibrant cities.

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!